Sven's story: "I marvel at how my life has changed."

 It might sound flowery or romantic to say that there was some kind of divine epiphany while I was sat in that room, and maybe it is.
 I can tell you two things for certain though.

-• I am not a religious man.
+• I am not a religious person.

 • I have not drunk since.